CobzarencuR/Calorie-Calculator/README.md

 # Calorie-Calculator
-I created this calculator to make my work easier.
+I created this calorie calculator from scratch to make my work with clients easier.